 Hummus is already a pretty awesome protein packed condiment/snacking option.
 But when you add Vital Protein’s Collagen to it, it gets an even bigger protein boost!

-I put it in my coffee every day, but I like putting it in other things like soups, oatmeal, and drinks whenever I can.
 It has no flavor or taste, so it was perfect to add in this ‘dessert’ treat (why not get a little more protein in your dessert?!)
 These are the Vital Proteins Collagen Peptides I use.

 Substitutions for this Chocolate Hummus Recipe: